 The fire brigade engaged a brother-sister pair out of Ligonier to help prepare and manage the production, got Ferdinand Henry Brechtel (the local house-painter, wallpaper-hanger, and artist, 1841-1917) to paint the scenery, and, in a scant 11 months, had the show ready for the stage in Wright’s Opera House (above Wright’s Store, where the Chinese restaurant is today).

 Click on any of the images to view a larger version.

-The play’s principle characters are David Murray (the lighthouse keeper) and Bruce Hunter (a shipwrecked gentlemen with his household in tow).
-Among the others is Peter Paragraph (a newspaper reporter), an African American servant, a fortune teller, an Irish girl stereotype, and a woman who rows out to rescue shipwreck survivors named Bess Starbright.
+The newspaper does not tell who played which roles, but the play’s principle characters are David Murray (the lighthouse keeper) and Bruce Hunter (a shipwrecked gentlemen with his household in tow).
+Among the others is Peter Paragraph (a newspaper reporter), an African American servant, a fortune teller, an Irish girl stereotype, and a woman named Bess Starbright, who rows out to rescue shipwreck survivors.

 The production was well-received, so much so that the Hose Company #2 Players took it on the road and played to houses as far away as Bourbon.

 Being so popular, the play was also put on around the same time in Nappanee, Garrett, Evansville, and Edinburg (just south of Indianapolis) by their own local talent.
 The Edinburg production did not fare half so well, however, and the review led to some hard feelings against the newspaper’s correspondent.

 Several of the players were not well heard [loud enough], and we have not yet found any one that can give us any information concerning the nature of the ‘Romance’ or the manner in which it terminated, except that the curtain fell and the characters appeared no more.